djangraw/MoodDrift/README.md

 ### Analysis
 Produces all the figures, tables, and printed results reported in the paper.
 Run the following:
 - [ProduceAllResults.py](scripts/ProduceAllResults.py).
 Most scripts and functions in the Analysis folder will be called by this wrapper script.
+- [dep_effect.py](scripts/dep_effect.py).
+Checks whether depression-related results are driven by floor effects.
 - [TestControlHypotheses.py](scripts/TestControlHypotheses.py).
 Performs preregistered analyses on the follow-up "controls" dataset collected in 2021.
+- [TestTotalMwHypotheses.py](scripts/TestTotalMwHypotheses.py).
+Performs modified versions of the preregistered analyses on the follow-up "mind-wandering" cohorts collected in 2021.

 ### Data Naming Conventions